allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 The easy way to achieve that would be to put `sync.RWMutex` in front of the cache access function to ensure that only one goroutine could modify it at a time.
 However other [goroutines](https://gobyexample.com/goroutines) which would also like to make modifications to, it would be blocked, making it a bottleneck.
 To eliminate this problem, shards could be applied.
 The idea behind shards is straightforward.
-Array of N shards is created, each shard contains it’s own instance of the cache with a lock.
+Array of N shards is created, each shard contains its own instance of the cache with a lock.
 When an item with unique key needs to be cached a shard for it is chosen in of first by the function `hash(key) % N`.
 After that cache lock is acquired and a write to the cache takes place.
 Item reads are analogue.
 When number of shards is relatively high and the hash function returns properly distributed numbers for unique keys then the locks’ contention can be minimized almost to zero.